 There’s an It’s a Wonderful Life Museum.
 Among the artifacts here are items from the collection of actress Karolyn Grimes, who played Zuzu in the film.
 There’s also a call sheet from the filming as well as an Academy Awards program from the year the movie was nominated.
 The museum opened in 2010 in the Seneca Theater, which was built in 1913 and was the first movie house in town.

 An It’s a Wonderful Life Festival is held at the museum in December.
 The 75th anniversary of the film was held in December 2021.
 Among the special guests were Grimes, Jimmy Hawkins (Tommy Bailey), Jeanine Roose (Young Violet Bick) and Carol Coombs (Janie Bailey), who made her 10th appearance at the event.
-Plans are already under way for the December 2022 celebration.
+Plans are in place for the December 2022 celebration.

 The Bridge Street Bridge is thought to be the model for the bridge in the scene in the movie where George Bailey is contemplating suicide.
 In 1917, an Italian canal worker saved the life of a woman who had jumped into the waters in a suicide attempt.
 The worker saved the woman, but he drowned because he didn’t know how to swim.
 Every corner of the bridge has a Wonderful Life theme.

-There’s also a “Bells for Bedford Falls” fundraising campaign where you can buy a bell for $20 and have it rung at the December festival.
+There’s also a “Bells for the Real Bedford Falls” fundraising campaign where you can buy a bell for $20 and have it rung at the December festival.
 There are also bells that are hung by individuals across the span of the Bridge Street Bridge.

 Tomorrow, we will take in our final full day in New York with another famous home connected to the women’s rights movement as well as the country’s most famous waterfall and one of its most infamous environmental disasters.